zwubbena/sas-cartesian-product/README.md

 ## 6. Cartesian Product

 The Cartesian product allows us to see all the possible ways the DL values may have changed for a school district from one year to the next.
-Each district with a DL in both years meet one of the ordered pair combinations from the Cartesian product dataset.
+Each district with a DL in both years must meet one of the ordered pair combinations from the Cartesian product dataset.
+The we can assess if the district's DL increased, decreased, or had no change.
+We can employ SAS programming and conditional logic to create a new variable called `DeterminationLevelChange`.
+I'll pick up here in my next GitHub article [Conditional Logic in SAS](https://github.com/zanewubbena/conditional-logic-sas).